Windows Server container users: Mirantis is here to support you

 Effective May 1st, 2023, Microsoft will retire and remove all “Windows Server with Containers” VM images as well as the DockerMsftProvider API from their services.
 While existing instances of the affected images will continue to function, users will no longer be eligible for container runtime support or security updates.

-Customers using Microsoft-provided VM images are advised to transition to the Mirantis-published Windows Server Datacenter with Containers (Mirantis Container Runtime) Azure Marketplace images for Windows Server 2016, 2019, or 2022.
+Customers using Microsoft-provided VM images can transition to the Mirantis-published Windows Server Datacenter with Containers (Mirantis Container Runtime) Azure Marketplace images for Windows Server 2016, 2019, or 2022.
+(July 2023 update: Images for Windows Server 2019 and 2022 are available on Google Cloud Marketplace as well.)
 These are drop-in replacements, requiring only an update to the image tag and a rebuild of your VM scale sets.
 The cost of support is included in the cost of these images on a pay-as-you-go basis.

 Why is this changing?